Data-driven method to estimate contamination from light ion beam transmutation at colliders: Method overview

 This challenge can be overcome by defining a second control region that is used to track the change in the overall normalization of the uncontaminated $N_{\text{trk}}$ distribution versus fill time.
 The second control region, which we call the high purity control region can be defined corresponding to \Ntrk values above some chosen cut value \Ntrkcut.
 The value of \Ntrkcut should be chosen such that no contaminant collisions (which always have less colliding nucleons than maximally head-on collisions of the initial ions in the beam) produce \Ntrk above \Ntrkcut.
 This initial choice for \Ntrkcut can be chosen using simulations of contaminant collisions and refined based on what is seen in data.

-A scaling factor can be defined to account for the change overall scale in the non-contaminant distribution in a later time period $t_1<t<t_2$ as compared to the reference control region.
-It compares the uncontaminated tails of the \Ntrk distributions above \Ntrkcut: .
+A scaling factor, $f$, can be defined to account for the change in the overall scale of the non-contaminant distribution in a later time period $t_1<t<t_2$ as compared to the reference control region.
+It compares the uncontaminated tails of the \Ntrk distributions above \Ntrkcut:

-Using this definition, one can extract the time-dependent $\Ntrk$ distribution of the contaminant collisions ($\Ntrk^{\text{cont.}}$) in the contaminated region of interest (which is defined as the space having $t>t_1$ and $\Ntrk<\Ntrkcut$, as seen in Fig.~\ref{fig:illustration}) by simply subtracting the scaled reference \Ntrk distribution:
+Using this definition, one can extract the time-dependent $\Ntrk$ distribution of the contaminant collisions, $\Ntrk^{\text{cont.}}$, in the contaminated region of interest (which is defined as the space having $t>t_1$ and $\Ntrk<\Ntrkcut$, as seen in Fig.~\ref{fig:illustration}) by simply subtracting the scaled reference \Ntrk distribution:

-The limits of the range $t_1<t<t_2$ can be chosen at will to explore the entire time-dependence of contamination effects.
+The limits of the range $t_1<t<t_2$ can be chosen at will to explore the entire time dependence of contamination effects.
 By integrating the various extracted \Ntrk distributions, one can then estimate the fraction or rate of contaminant and non-contaminate collisions at any time $t$ in the fill.